-Financial aid is distributed through the Business Office on the date specified in the college catalog.
+Financial aid is distributed through the Business Office on the date specified in the Academic Calendar in this catalog and the college website (www.tm.edu).
 Students must be in attendance at least 67% of the total credit hours that they are currently enrolled in to receive Title IV funding.
 No Federal Title IV or college controlled funding will be released to the student until all admissions and Financial Aid requirements are met.